Lingkai (Jose) Kong

 Editorial Responsibility

 Editor in Cheif: Journal of Politics and Strategy (JOPS).
-Visit our journal Here, or visit https://jops-home.com/ojs/index.php/journal
+Visit the journal: https://jops-home.com/ojs/index.php/journal